With all the waiting when traveling by plane, why not crochet?

-Don’t take your most treasured or expensive hooks in your carry on luggage, just in case.
+Don’t take your most treasured or expensive hooks in your carry-on luggage.
 Put them in your checked bag.

 Can You Bring Metal Crochet Hooks On A Plane?

-I’ve read accounts on craft forums where crocheters had no issues with bringing metal/wooden or plastic crochet hooks on planes within the U.S.
+I’ve read accounts on craft forums where crocheters had no issues with bringing metal/wooden/plastic crochet hooks on planes within the U.S.

 It seems like it’s rarely an issue if traveling in the U.S. but can be if traveling outside of the U.S.

-Place your metal hooks in your checked bag when traveling outside the U.S.
+Place your metal crochet hooks in your checked bag when traveling outside the U.S.

 Are Bamboo Crochet Hooks Better?